Grumman E-1 Tracer: Design and development

 Its prototype made its first flight on December 17, 1956.
 Just over fourteen months later the first WF-2 (E-1B) Tracer made its maiden flight.

 With carrier operations being a necessity for the aircraft, various features are geared towards providing stability and control when launching from and landing on an aircraft carrier.
 The distinct twin-tail found on the E-1 allows for greater rudder control and stability on the yaw axis without the implementation of one large unwieldy space-taking vertical stabilizer.
 It also provides a degree of redundancy, allowing a pilot to maintain some yaw control if one rudder is damaged.
 The positioning of the rudders also place them on the edges of the prop wash generated by the spinning propellers of the aircraft, creating additional stability as the fast wind flowing over the stabilizers creates a stronger rectifying force for any sideslip or rudder input than if the vertical stabilizers were placed out of the prop-wash zone.
 While this placement would lead to a yawing moment on most smaller aircraft, as the helical motion of the prop wash would collide with only one side of the vertical stabilizer, the dual propellers on the E-1 create opposing yawing torques on the aircraft of the same magnitude, leading to approximately net zero yaw as a result of prop wash.

 The E-1, despite having a set of landing gear mounted under its nose, is a tail-dragger aircraft.
 This configuration provides the airframe with a distinct "nose-up" appearance when taxiing, and allows for the wings to generate more lift on launch from a catapult than if the aircraft was level due to the higher angle-of-attack (AoA) of the aircraft.

 Radar

 The Tracer was fitted with the Hazeltine AN/APS-82 in its radome and fuselage, a substantial upgrade to its predecessor the AN/APS-20.
 The AN/APS-82 featured an airborne moving target indicator (AMTI), which compares the video of one pulse time to the next in reflected radar energy to distinguish a flying aircraft from the clutter produced by wave action at the ocean's surface.
 The energy reflected from an aircraft changes position rapidly compared to the energy reflected from the surrounding sea.

 The radar was also capable of ground stabilization and target height determination.

-A airfoil-shaped dome protects the 17 x 5 ft parabolic dish antennae, mounted above the fuselage.
+An airfoil-shaped dome protects the 17 x 5 ft parabolic dish antennae, mounted above the fuselage.